aitshuber/immunizecc/community.md

           vocal group is spreading misinformation about vaccines that is putting our health at risk.<br/><br>We cannot afford to lose ground in our fight to protect Texans from preventable disease.
 Our <strong>
-          IMMUNIZATION CHAMPIONS</strong> help ensure that more Texans across our state have factual information about vaccines and immunization – providing them with all they need to stay safe and healthy.
+          IMMUNIZATION CHAMPIONS</strong> help ensure that more people across our state have factual information about vaccines and immunization – providing more Texans with all they need to stay safe and healthy.
         button:
           _bookshop_name: generic/button-link
           text: JOIN US